ankittripathe/NextJs/README.md

-# Nextjs from sheriyans Coading Skool
+# Nextjs from Sheriyans Coading Skool